 Log in to TruView and go to the Student tab.
 Choose the Student Data channel and the Registration column.
 Click through the “Leave of Absence” link and then choose “Leave of Absence Plan Application.”
-When you complete this form it will be sent to the appropriate offices for review.
-If you are applying for a Leave of Absence due to a medical or other emergency, you will need to meet with the Vice President for Student Affairs.
-You may set up that meeting by calling 660-785-4111.
-During the meeting, the Vice President for Student Affairs will help you complete your plan.
+The completed application will be sent to the appropriate offices for review.
+You may be contacted for more information after the application is submitted.
+You will be notified by email when your request for Leave of Absence has been approved.

 A Leave of Absence is appropriate for students who are unable to complete a semester due to medical or other kinds of emergencies and/or for students who are not planning to be enrolled at Truman for up to two full semesters (summer terms and interims do not count against the two semesters) due to a professional development or high impact learning experience such as an internship or study abroad for which you are not receiving academic credit at Truman.

 Truman scholarships will be available as long as the student is academically eligible to receive such aid.
 Federal, State, private and Truman Foundation aid programs, however, may be affected.
 You should discuss the implications of taking a Leave of Absence with the Financial Aid Office prior to making your decision so you will clearly understand the effect on your particular Financial Aid package.